streamlit/docs/content/develop/tutorials/elements/dataframes/row_selections.md

    if len(people) > 0:
    ```

-   Since no members are selected when the app loads, this check will prevent displaying empty charts.
+   Since no members are selected when the app loads, this check will prevent empty charts from being displayed.

 1. Add a header to identify your first chart.